Casket letters: Conference at York, Westminster, and Hampton Court

 In 1571, the Duke of Norfolk was accused of trying to cover up the letters.

 Nearly a year later, in October 1568, the Earl of Moray produced the Casket letters and the "Ainslie Tavern Bond" at a conference in York, headed by Thomas Howard, 4th Duke of Norfolk.

-Moray produced the schedule of accusations known as the "Book of Articles" on 6 November 1568 at Westminster, and showed the casket letters again on 7 December.
-The letters were contained in "a small gilded coffer of not fully one foot long, being garnished in many places with the Roman letter F set under a R. crown".
+Moray produced the schedule of accusations known as the "Book of Articles" on 6 November 1568 at Westminster, and showed the casket letters again on 7 and 8 December.
+The letters were contained in "a small gilded coffer of not fully one foot long, being garnished in many places with the Roman letter F set under a royal crown".

 On 8 December, Moray showed the commissioners seven papers written in French in the "Roman hand" or italic, including a "sonnet" beginning, "O Dieux ayez de moy".
-Copies and translations were made of these papers, which Moray claimed showed his sister's love for Bothwell and her involvement in Darnley's murder.
+Moray claimed the papers showed his sister's love for Bothwell and her involvement in Darnley's murder.
+Copies and translations into English were made of these texts by clerks including John Somers.
 A marriage contract between Mary and Bothwell made at Seton Palace on 5 April 1567 was exhibited.
 This document may have been a contemporary forgery.
-The next day, the Earl of Morton submitted a signed declaration about the finding of the casket.
+The next day, the Earl of Morton submitted a signed declaration about the finding of the casket by the Earl of Morton.

 On 10 December Moray, the Bishop of Orkney, the Commendator of Dunfermline and Patrick Lord Lindsay signed a document swearing the letters were in Mary's handwriting, and on 12 December at Hampton Court, Moray's secretary John Wood showed this statement to the Lord Keeper, the Duke of Norfolk, the Earl of Bedford, the Earl of Leicester, the Lord Admiral, William Cecil, Ralph Sadler, and Walter Mildmay.